Skip to content

 • Full Grade 12 Certificate

-• Minimum 3 years’ experience in anesthesia practice
+• Minimum 1- 3 years practical experience

 • Strong communication, teamwork, and decision-making skills